5 Refurbished HDDs Worth Checking by Price per TB (2026) | compeach

 best refurbished hdd price per tb

-The five cheapest refurbished hard drives by price per terabyte on Amazon in March 2026, plus context on why HDD prices have surged and what to check before buying.
+Five refurbished hard drives worth checking by price per terabyte, plus context on why HDD prices have surged and what to verify before buying.

-Hard drive prices have gone off a cliff — in the wrong direction.
-Since September 2025, average HDD prices have surged roughly 46%, with some popular models doubling in price.
-The Seagate BarraCuda 24TB that sold for $239 at Newegg in mid-2025?
-It's $500 on Amazon now.
+Hard drive prices have gone off a cliff - in the wrong direction.
+Since September 2025, average HDD prices have surged roughly 46%, with industry coverage calling out popular high-capacity models that roughly doubled from earlier retail lows.

-If you need bulk storage and don't want to pay inflated retail, refurbished enterprise drives are still the most cost-effective option out there.
-Here are the five best-priced refurbished HDDs by dollar per terabyte on Amazon as of early March 2026.
+If you need bulk storage and don't want to pay inflated retail, refurbished enterprise drives are still one of the most cost-effective categories to check.
+Here are five refurbished HDD listings that are worth comparing by current dollar per terabyte before you buy.

 If you're searching for the best refurbished HDD price per TB, this guide gives you the fastest shortlist and the tradeoffs behind each pick.